Eizen1923/EIZEN_EXERCISES/README.md

 - 02-css-styling - A single-page article designed with a separate stylesheet and CSS variables.

-- 03-page-layout - A responsive image and video gallery powered by Flexbox and Grid.
+- 03-page-layout - A responsive image and video gallery.

-- 04-web-accessibility - A fully accessible blog layout featuring keyboard navigation and ARIA labels.
+- 04-web-accessibility - A fully accessible blog layout featuring keyboard navigations.

 Notes